St4ck0v3rf10w/LyricPrompter/README.md

 browser will be notified and will automatically display the set list.

 A USB device can be removed and reconnected at any point.
 The browser will be notified and act accordingly.
+Since the USB filesystem is mounted Read-Only, there should be no ill-effect from removal without proper unmounting.

 #### Browsing
 The browser depends on GPIO interrupts for navigation.
 There is no